 You flip your laptop open but you can’t see a thing.
 Damn!
 You’re arching your neck and squinting now, but you can still barely see, the sun is making sure of it.

 Trust me, I get the struggle with your laptop in the sunshine, I’ve been there too.
 It seems strange that the machine that promises freedom struggles in the places that you dream of working while traveling.

 My favorite option is just to give up and rather than a laptop by the pool, just order a beer and be done with it.
 But, sometimes you have to just knuckle down and get on with it.

 So whether you spend your days in an office, looking at the sun shining outside longing to be outside.
-Or maybe you are a digital nomad, struggling to see your words while sitting by the pool in your private villa in the Maldives, these tips and accessories will help you with using a laptop in the sun.
+Or maybe you are a digital nomad, struggling to see your words while sitting by the pool in your private villa in the Maldives, you will learn how to brighten screen with these tips and also accessories that will help you with using a laptop in the sun.

 Please know, there are a couple of Amazon links in this page that are affiliate links to recommended products.
 This means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.

 1. Increase the laptop’s Screen Brightness

 This is a pretty obvious step that many people overlook.
 Many devices these days have light detectors for auto brightness adjustment but most laptops do not so it is easy to forget.
-Upping the brightness will make the more brilliant and easier to see if working with your laptop outdoors.
+Upping the brightness slider will make the more brilliant and easier to see if working with your laptop outdoors.

 Most computers have a shortcut key usually somewhere in the f-numbers to increase the brightness.
 On a Macbook these are the F1 and F2 keys which will increase and decrease.